peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 ### Subtract
-    public EFloat Subtract​(EFloat otherValue) Subtracts an arbitrary-precision binary floating-point number from this instance and returns the result.
+    public EFloat Subtract​(EFloat otherValue) Subtracts an arbitrary-precision binary floating-point number from this arbitrary-precision binary floating-point number and returns the result.
+The exponent for the result is the lower of this arbitrary-precision binary floating-point number's exponent and the other arbitrary-precision binary floating-point number's exponent.

 **Parameters:**